macrocks/tagui/README.md

 #How to run
 Create a new file as "tagui dvla_login_git" under tagui/flows/sample folder location and copy/paste repository file content open up command prompt on sample folder location
+*make sure you update firstname,lastname,provisional licence and DOB to make it succesful for you.

 C:\softwares\TagUI_Windows\tagui\flows\samples>tagui dvla_login_git.tag -s